 Dr. Wihbey is the Provost at the Eissey Campus of Palm Beach State College.
 She holds a Ph.D. from the University of Connecticut, an MS in counseling from Southern Connecticut State University and a BA from Fairfield University.
 She is on the Board of Directors and is the President Elect 2011 for the PGA Corridor Association, and currently serves on the North Palm Beach Chamber of Commerce, the Women in Business Board of Directors, the Business Development Council of Palm Beach and the Business Forum of Palm Beach County.
 Her goal is to be active in the community and create awareness of GSSEF.
 Her research interests and presentations are on workplace ethics, trust and organizational culture.
 She has received numerous awards in teaching and leadership excellence.

 Elise is a student at Suncoast Community High School.
-She has been a Girl Scout since age 10, has completed her Sisterhood Journey, her Sow What Journey, and the Girl Scout Silver Award.
-She has received the Cadette Challenge Pin, the GS Bronze Award, Junior Aide Award and Junior Leadership as well as numerous badges.
-She has participated in many Council activities, including In-Gatherings, Camporee, Camp Tastic!, summer camps, day camps and the council unity celebration.
+She has been a Girl Scout since age 5, has completed her Sisterhood Journey, her Sow What Journey, and the Girl Scout Silver Award.
+She has received the Cadette Challenge Pin, the Girl Scout Bronze Award, Junior Aide Award and Junior Leadership as well as numerous badges.
+She has participated in many Council activities, including In-Gatherings, Camporee, Camp Tastic!, summer camps, day camps and the Council Unity Celebration.

 Kristen is a student at Pembroke Pines Charter High School.
-She has been a Girl Scout since 1st grade and has participated in many GS events, including Camp Creepy, Mall Madness, Feeding Florida and Baby Basics.
+She has been a Girl Scout since 1st grade and has participated in many Girl Scout events, including Camp Creepy, Mall Madness, Feeding Florida and Baby Basics.
 She has completed her Bronze, and her Silver Awards; earned the Cadette Journey Summit, the Cadette Leadership Pin, and the Community Service Pin.
-She participated in the opening ceremony at the 2011 – 2012 annual meeting and at the GS Forum for Area 4.
+She participated in the opening ceremony at the 2011 – 2012 annual meeting and at the Girl Scout Forum for Area 4.
 She also volunteered at Cookie University.

 She represented Girl Scouts at several flag raising ceremonies at Coventry Health Care and through her work on the Silver Award, represented Girl Scouts at the City of Pembroke Pines Charter Elementary School – FSU after care program, and spoke with a state representative at Legislative Days in support of Girl Scouts.